chrisweb/freeMusic.zone/documentation/video_conversion.md

 I use am amazon aws ec2 instance to install the video convertor and the required tools like ffmpeg.

-If you also want to use amazon aws, you can use the cloud-config userdata script "cloud-config-video-audio-harvester.txt" that is in the cloud/cloud-init/userdata directory of this project, to create a new ec2 instance.
+If you also want to use amazon aws, you can use the cloud-config userdata script "cloud-config-video-audio-harvester.yml" that is in the cloud/cloud-init/userdata directory of this project, to create a new ec2 instance.

 ### Uploading the videos